Academic Information and Policies

 F. False Accusations

 Due to the nature of harassment, complaints cannot always be substantiated.
 The lack of corroborating evidence should not discourage complainants from seeking relief through the procedures outlined in this policy.
-Failure to prove a claim of harassment is not equivalent to a false allegation.
-However, charges found to be intentionally dishonest or made maliciously without regard for the truth will subject the Complainant and/or person(s) providing false or intentionally misleading information to disciplinary action.
+Failure to prove a harassment claim is not equivalent to a false allegation.
+However, charges found to be intentionally dishonest or made maliciously without regard for the truth will subject the Complainant and/or person(s) providing false or deliberately misleading information to disciplinary action.
 While Waldorf University will seek, insofar as possible, to protect from retaliation persons who make allegations of harassment and/or are involved in investigating or resolving such allegations, the University will also seek to protect those accused from the effects of unfounded or frivolous allegations.
-It is a violation of this policy for anyone to knowingly make false accusations of harassment and disciplinary action may be imposed for making such false accusations.
+It is a violation of this policy for anyone to make false accusations of harassment, and disciplinary action may knowingly be imposed for making such false accusations.
 Such false or malicious accusations may also subject the person making such false allegations to civil liability.

 G. Confidentiality